-282-25.1(272) Scope of standards.
+- 282-25.1(272) Scope of standards.
 This code of professional conduct and ethics constitutes mandatory minimum standards of practice for all licensed practitioners as defined in Iowa Code chapter 272.
-The adherence to certain professional and ethical standards is essential to maintaining the integrity of the education profession.

-282-25.2(272) Definitions.
-Except where otherwise specifically defined by law:

-"Administrative and supervisory personnel" means any licensed employee such as superintendent, associate superintendent, assistant superintendent, principal, associate principal, assistant principal, or other person who does not have as a primary duty the instruction of pupils in the schools.

-"Board" means the Iowa board of educational examiners.

-"Discipline" means the process of sanctioning a license, certificate or authorization issued by the board.

-"Ethics" means a set of principles governing the conduct of all persons governed by these rules.

-"Fraud" means knowingly providing false information or representations on an application for licensure or employment, or knowingly providing false information or representations made in connection with the discharge of duties.

-"License" means any license, certificate, or authorization granted by the board.

-"Licensee" means any person holding a license, certificate, or authorization granted by the board

-"Practitioner" means an administrator, teacher, or other licensed professional, including an individual who holds a statement of professional recognition, who provides educational assistance to students.

-"Responsibility" means a duty for which a person is accountable by virtue of licensure.

-"Right" means a power, privilege, or immunity secured to a person by law.

-"Student" means a person, regardless of age, enrolled in a prekindergarten through grade 12 school, who is receiving direct or indirect assistance from a person licensed by the board.

-"Teacher" means any person engaged in the instructional program for prekindergarten through grade 12 children, including a person engaged in teaching, administration, and supervision, and who is required by law to be licensed for the position held.
+The adherence to certain professional and ethical standards is essential to maintaining the integrity of the education profession. - 282-25.2(272) Definitions.
+Except where otherwise specifically defined by law: - "Administrative and supervisory personnel" means any licensed employee such as superintendent, associate superintendent, associate principal, associate prin - "Board" means the Iowa board of educational examiners. - "Discipline" means the process of sanctioning a license, certificate or authorization issued by the board. - "Ethics" means a set of principles governing the conduct of all persons governed by these rules. - "Fraud" means knowingly providing false information or representations on an application for licensure or employment, or knowingly providing false information or representations made in connection with the discharge of duties. - "License" means any license, certificate, or authorization granted by the board. - "Licensee" means any person holding a license, certificate, or authorization granted by the board. - "Practitioner" means an administrator, teacher, or other licensed professional, including an individual who holds a statement of professional recognition, who provides educational assistance to students. - "Responsibility" means a duty for which a person is accountable by virtue of licensure. - "Right" means a power, privilege, or immunity secured to a person by law. - "Student" means a person, regardless of age, enrolled in a prekindergarten through grade 12 school, who is receiving direct or indirect assistance from a person licensed by the board. - "Teacher" means any person engaged in the instructional program for prekindergarten through grade 12 children, including a person engaged in teaching, administration, and supervision, and who is required by law to be licensed for the position held.